itskarthiksrinivas/AzureDemo/README.md

 # AzureDemo
 This Repo is an Azure Demo.
+This is updated document.